 Quanterion also offers an online training video to familiarize reliability practitioners with the original RIAC 217Plus™ electronics reliability prediction methodology (2006 version).
 Click on the link above to learn more about this training.

 Copyright © 2017 by Quanterion Solutions Incorporated.
 This publication was developed by Quanterion Solutions Incorporated, and the materials contained within are protected by U.S. Copyright Law and may not be copied, automated, resold or re-distributed to multiple users without the express written permission of Quanterion Solutions Incorporated.
 If copying, automating, reselling or re-distribution of this copyrighted material is desired, please contact 877.808.0097 (toll free) or 315.732.0097 for licensing information.

-Neufelder Model © 2017 by SoftRel, LLC.
+Neufelder Model © 2021 by Mission Ready Software.
 Licensed to Quanterion Solutions and used by permission.

 PRISM® is a registered trademark of Alion Science and Technology.